📒

 With the introduction of the Teal Mask and Indigo Disk DLC for Pokemon Scarlet & Violet, new Terastal forms were introduced for Ogerpon and Terapagos, respectively.
 These unique forms are only accessible when these species Terastallize.

 These are the only two Pokemon who have these Terastal Forms, however it's possible to make your own forms if you'd like.
+In this subsection, I'll briefly walk through an example of creating a Pokemon with a custom Terastal form.

 Creating a Terastal Form